jasukej/calhacks/README.md

 ## 🧐 Features

-Here's an enhanced version of the features section, emphasizing the functionality and value of each feature:

----

-## 🧐 Features

 skog provides both **immediate support** for users experiencing panic attacks and a **comprehensive tool** to help mental health professionals diagnose and track anxiety triggers over time.
 Key features include:

 - **Voice-Assisted Grounding Exercises**: Skog automates scientifically-backed de-escalation techniques such as breathing exercises and the 3-3-3 method, guiding users step-by-step through calming practices designed to alleviate panic attack symptoms quickly.